ingararntzen/timingdocs/docs/source/dataset.rst

     If managed cue objects are modified by external code, no guarantees can be given concerning functional correctness.
-Note also that the dataset does not implement any protection in this regard.
+Note also that the dataset does not implement any protection against cue modification.

-    In particular, programmers must avoid the pitfall of trying to modify a cue (or its data part), by directly modifying the existing cue ahead of resubmitting it to **update**.
-    Always create a new cue object with the desired state, then **update**.
+    The dataset will however throw an exception if a currently managed cue object is used as cue argument with the **update** operation.

     Rules of thumb:

+    -   always create new objects as cue arguments
-    -   never *reuse* previously defined cue objects as arguments to **update**.
+    -   never *reuse* previously defined cue objects as arguments to **update**
-    -   avoid keeping variables referencing individual cue objects.
+    -   avoid keeping variables referencing cue objects.

-    ..  code-block:: javascript

-        // insert
-        let cue = {...};
-        ds.update(cue);

-        // YES ! - modify by creating new cue object ds.update({
-            key: cue.key,
-            interval: new timingsrc.Interval(4, 6),
-            data: cue.data
-        });

-        // NO !!! - modification of managed cue ahead of update cue.interval = new Interval(4, 6);
-        ds.update(cue);

-        // YES ! - delete by creating a new cue object ds.update({key:cue.key});

-        // NO !!! - modification of managed cue ahead of update delete cue.interval;
-        delete cue.data;
-        ds.update(cue);

     Unwanted modifications of managed cues may also occur when *cue.data* references objects that are subject to in-place modification by